thenemophilistsoul/Drum_set/README.md

-# Drum_set
+# Drum_Kit
-A drum set
+A drum Kit

-It is a simple drum set made with javascript.
+It is a simple drum kit made with javascript.